U.S. border wall no match for Mexican girl's Santa wish list

-(Reuters) - A balloon launched by a Mexican girl with her Santa present list attached floated over the U.S. border wall and was found by an Arizona man who granted the 8-year-old’s Christmas wishes.
+(Reuters) - A balloon launched by a Mexican girl and carrying her Santa present list floated over the U.S. border wall and was found by an Arizona man who granted the 8-year-old’s Christmas wishes.

 Randy Heiss, 60, was out walking his dog in Patagonia, Arizona, about 20 miles northeast of the border, on Dec.
-16 when he found the deflated red balloon and the present list attached with red ribbon.
+16 when he found the deflated red balloon and the present list attached with a red ribbon.

-On the outside of the note was the name “Dayami,” inside were the girl’s top-10 present choices written in Spanish.
+On the outside of the note was the name “Dayami,” and inside were the girl’s top-10 present choices written in Spanish.
 Top of the list was “Enchantimals” - animated human-animal figures - and a house for them, followed by painting and drawing supplies and slime.

 Heiss suspected the balloon had drifted from the Mexican border city of Nogales, Sonora.